-The LHN has responsibility for the provision and/or coordination of the following services and will liaise with the other LHNs and the Chief Executive to support the provision of these services.
+The LHN has responsibility for the provision and/or coordination of the following state-wide services and will liaise with the other LHNs and the Chief Executives to support the provision of these services.
+The respective responsibilities should be incorporated in formal agreements between the Parties.